Calendar billing

 Editing the account bill date

-Once Aggregate Invoices is activated, Recurly combines all subscriptions sharing a bill date onto one invoice.
-Manual overrides of the site default aren't possible within a group of aggregated subscriptions.
+Once aggregate invoices is activated, Recurly combines all subscriptions sharing a bill date onto one invoice.
+Manual overrides within a group of aggregated subscriptions aren't possible.
 To invoice a subscription separately, adjust its bill date to differ from the account's.

 To move all subscriptions on an account to a new bill date, use the postpone feature via API.